SiAdcock/simon-adcock-blog/src/pages/blog/2018-04-02-are-inline-styles-faster-than-atomic-css.md

 attachments: []
 related: []
 ---
-/are-inline-styles-faster-than-atomic-css

-Are inline styles faster than atomic CSS?

 First, a couple of definitions.

 In this article, I’m using *inline styles* to mean styles applied directly to the `style` attribute of a HTML element.